 When you have poor body posture, the positioning can play an atrocious role in creating tension in your shoulders, back, and neck.

 The tension then causes a dull, throbbing pain at the base of your skull.

 It is also possible for you to experience neck pain and tension because of the herniated disks in the cervical spine.
-The headache caused by herniate disks is referred to as cervicogneic headache.
+The headache caused by herniated disks is referred to as cervicogneic headaches.

 Additionally, you may also experience discomfort in the upper arms or the shoulders.
 When experiencing such a headache, you shouldn´t lie down on your bed as doing so intensifies the headache.

-Occipital Neuralgia is basically a condition that is caused by the damage of the nerves that run from the spinal cord to the scalp.
+Occipital Neuralgia is basically a condition that is caused by the damage to the nerves that run from the spinal cord to the scalp.

 If we are to describe the pain caused by tension headaches, they feel like a tight constricting pain that is dull and isn´t throbbing.